This recipe is NOT safe for Coumadin (warfarin) users.

 Place the olive oil in a large stock pot over medium high heat.

-Add the sausage to the pan and cook for about 5 minutes, stirring frequently.
+Add the kielbasa to the pan and cook for about 5 minutes.
+Stir frequently.

-Add the onions and celery and continue cooking for about five minutes, stirring frequently.
+Add the onions and celery and cook for about five minutes.
+Stir frequently.

-Add the split peas, sauerkraut, vegetable stock, bay leaves, cabbage, pepper, and 4 cups of water.
+Add the sauerkraut, vegetable stock, bay leaves, cabbage, pepper and 4 cups of water.

 |% Daily Value|

 |Trans Fat 0g|

 |Total Carbohydrates 41g||15%|